-6 Terminating resistor
+6 Terminating resistors

-A terminating resistor is integrated in the communication module.
-It can be turned on and off with a switch on the bottom of the housing.
-An active terminating resistor is indicated by the "T" LED.
+Two terminating resistors are integrated in the communication module.
+The respective resistor can be turned on and off with a switch on the bottom of the housing.
+An active terminating resistor is indicated by the "T1" or "T2" LED.